Start painting patio slabs to give a fresh new look to your outdoor space

 Once you're ready to start, begin in one corner, usually the furthest away, and work backwards in sections.
 Apply a thin coat of primer – even if the paint you are using is self-priming – and leave to dry as per the manufacturer’s instructions.

-Next, apply two thin layers of top coat, leaving to dry in between coats.
-Thin layers ensure that you get a harder, longer-lasting finish.
-Then leave to dry and cure as instructed – usually 24-48 hours – before walking on the patio again.
+Next, apply two thin layers of top coat, leaving them to dry between coats.
+Thin layers ensure a harder, longer-lasting finish.
+Then, leave them to dry and cure as instructed – usually 24-48 hours – before walking on the patio again.
+You could also apply a layer of sealant once dry for further protection.

 The best paints for painting patio slabs